UPDATE: 21/06/2021 - made slight changes to the CSS

 COMMENTO_SMTP_FROM_ADDRESSfirstname.lastname@example.org COMMENTO_SMTP_PORT=587 COMMENTO_SMTP_HOST=smtp.sendgrid.net COMMENTO_SMTP_PASSWORD=SG.d-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx COMMENTO_SMTP_USERNAME=apikey

-I use SendGrid for my needs, and the example above reflects how your configuration needs to look like once you register with SendGrid and make the API key that you will then link in.
+I use SendGrid for my needs, and the example above reflects how your configuration needs to look once you register with SendGrid and make the API key that you will then link in.